-YWCA Knoxville and the Tennessee Valley will follow “A Community Strategy for Phased Reopening” issued by Knox County and City of Knoxville.
-The following guidelines, informed by national and state authorities, will be effective May 11, 2020.
+YWCA Knoxville and the Tennessee Valley continues to follow “A Community Strategy for Phased Reopening” issued by Knox County and City of Knoxville.
+The following guidelines, informed by national and state authorities, are in effect until further notice.

 • By appointment only: guests in the building must call to set up an appointment.

 • Guests will be screened for COVID-19 (via questionnaire and temperature taking) prior to entering the main part of the building.
 Clients with symptoms of cough and/or fever will not be permitted entrance.

 • All guests must wear a face covering (i.e., mask or bandana) upon entering the building.
 If a client does not own a mask, a mask will be provided.

 • All guests must maintain social distance of at least 6 feet.

 • All guests must wash hands and use hand sanitizer frequently.

 Frequently Asked Questions

 A: Yes, support groups are being offered virtually at this time.
 YWCA Victim Advocates are available via appointment or by phone or Zoom.

 A: Unfortunately, we are only able to accept limited in-kind clothing donations at the time, due to reduced volunteer capacity.
 Please call Ally Slavick at 865-523-6126 for more information about current needs.